degdigital/cake/README.md

-# Contentful Starter Content Models for DEG
+# DEG Contentful Starter Kit

 This repo contains a collection of DEG starter content models and content entries for [Contentful](https://https://www.contentful.com/).